BarryMode/Profile/README.md

 #### `.private` File

 Use this to add private code that you don't want to commit to a public repository.
-My `.private` file looks something like this:
+My `.private` file looks something like this.

 ```bash
 # Git credentials